 - Choose the kind of business that will best fit one’s style

-The Focus Program for Emerging Entrepreneurs – A Virtual Exploration into Self-Employment
+The Focus Program For Emerging Entrepreneurs – A Virtual Exploration Into Self-Employment

-No other program, process, or system has ever zeroed in on and helped create a detailed word picture of the entrepreneur prior to launching.
-Upon completion of the process, individuals will know themselves and in particular their entrepreneurial selves far better than before.
-The process calls for patience, care, honesty, and reflection.
-It’s not accomplished in a day or a week.
-This is a journey into self-discovery that, if taken seriously, will serve users well for the rest of their lives whether or not they choose self-employment.
-After all, if the process results in knowing that business ownership is a poor choice, that is one more heartbreak and one more bank account saved.
+No other program, process, or system has ever zeroed in on creating a detailed word picture of the entrepreneur prior to launching.
+Upon completion of the program, individuals will know themselves and, in particular, their entrepreneurial selves far better than before.
+The process calls for patience, care, honesty, time and reflection.
+This is a journey into self-discovery that, if taken seriously, will serve users well for the rest of their lives.
+And, if one chooses not to pursue self-employment, all the better.
+After all, if the process results in knowing that business ownership is a poor choice, that is one more heartbreak avoided and one more bank account saved.

-A New Perspective on the Entrepreneur/Business Relationship
+A New Perspective On The Entrepreneur:Business Relationship

 To summarize, successful entrepreneurship requires the ability to simultaneously make quality judgments about both personal and business issues.
 Above all else, business ownership is a human endeavor that embodies the personality, goals and abilities of the owner.
 Yet, conventional wisdom disregards the more human side of self-employment.
-It focuses almost exclusively on the business processes required such as writing a business plan, raising capital and marketing.
+It focuses almost exclusively on business processes such as writing a business plan, raising capital and marketing.
 Each of these is important, but they pale in comparison to the importance of the person taking the risk.
-The reason why small businesses fail is that people do not first understand how, if and why business might be a wise choice.
+The prime reason why small businesses fail is that people do not first understand how, if and why self-employment might be a wise choice.

-Entrepreneurship is about building and maintaining a strong, healthy, personal relationship with the business.
+Entrepreneurship is about building and maintaining a strong, healthy, personal relationship with one’s venture.
 Tradition ignores this fact because it’s not popular, not understood, and may even be too personal to have a place in business.
 Wrong thinking has cost too many people too much and is exactly the problem with the conventional approach to entrepreneurship.
 Successful entrepreneurship flows from understanding one’s self as well as one’s business ideas.

 Those who have achieved success in business have understood, either consciously or unconsciously, how they, as a person, fit into their venture.
 Starting a business without evaluating oneself or the reasons for starting it is no different than beginning a journey without directions.
 The result is holding the reins tight and hoping for the best.
 That practice leans toward failure, both in business and in life.

-Do What You Love and the Money will Follow
+Do What You Love And The Money Will Follow